ahmadiehsan/personal_docs/docs/data_science/feature/reduction/isometric_feature_mapping.md

-# Isometric Feature Mapping (Isomap) [Manifold]
+# Isomap [Manifold]

 ## Description

-Projects data to a lower dimension while preserving the geodesic distance (rather than Euclidean distance as in MDS).
+Isometric Feature Mapping (Isomap) projects data to a lower dimension while preserving the geodesic distance (rather than Euclidean distance as in MDS).
 Geodesic distance is the shortest distance between two points on a curve.